 You could finish an assignment, swim in the pool, read a nice book, or grab a coffee with a new friend.
 Take a break and then leave after 5:00 pm so that you’ll be able to have a seat and relax on the commute home.

 When leaving campus

 Catch a bus off-campus between the 15-minute and 45-minute mark of the hour.
 That way you miss everyone arriving at the bus stops and beat the people who will be leaving after class ends.

 - Enter the bus through the front door and leave via the back.
 The only bus that allows backdoor entry is the 99 B-line.

 - Move to the back of the bus!!!
 Especially during September when thousands of students are trying to get to campus.

-- Front seats are priority seating that are reserved for individuals with disabilities, seniors, and passengers with small children.
+- Front seats are priority seating that is reserved for individuals with disabilities, seniors, and passengers with small children.

 - Remove your backpack when it's crowded.
 Put it between your feet and make space for those around you.